char0n/vladimirgorej.com/_book-reviews/2022-12-18-the-language-oriented-approach-to-api-development.md

 is the creation of a workflow that is counter to the industry - organizations build their tools rather than purchase turnkey software.

-Examples are worth gold, so the author dedicates a whole next chapter to the [real-world DSL that he invented](https://github.com/smizell/language-oriented-example) and uses this DSL to build an API to keep track of automobiles.
+Examples are worth gold, so the author dedicates a whole next chapter to the <a href="https://github.com/smizell/language-oriented-example" target="_blank" rel="noopener noreferrer">real-world DSL that he invented</a> and uses this DSL to build an API to keep track of automobiles.
 Stephen demonstrates how writing nine lines in the DSL generates 43 lines of OpenAPI definition with embedded rules for his associated API governance model.

-I took it upon myself to add support for Stephens DSL to [SwaggerEditor@5](https://github.com/swagger-api/swagger-editor/tree/next) via a plugin.
+I took it upon myself to add support for Stephens DSL to <a href="https://github.com/swagger-api/swagger-editor/tree/next" target="_blank" rel="noopener noreferrer">SwaggerEditor@5</a> via a plugin.
-You can see the result on this [URL](https://swagger-editor-dsl.surge.sh/).
+You can see the result on this <a href="https://swagger-editor-dsl.surge.sh/" target="_blank" rel="noopener noreferrer">URL</a>.
 As you write the DSL, it is translated in real-time by a generator component to the OpenAPI definition and translated OpenAPI renderers in the right pane via SwaggerUI.
-You can find a code of the plugin that adds support for this tailored DSL into SwaggerEditor@5 on [GitHub](https://github.com/swagger-api/swagger-editor/commit/8b9b8f48a3d1174b2c8e67e4b57b3504dc23b91f).
+You can find a code of the plugin that adds support for this tailored DSL into SwaggerEditor@5 on <a href="https://github.com/swagger-api/swagger-editor/commit/8b9b8f48a3d1174b2c8e67e4b57b3504dc23b91f" target="_blank" rel="noopener noreferrer">GitHub</a>.

 How to get started with a language-oriented approach, and when do you use it?
 Stephen deals with those questions in the three following chapters.